Search

 Want to be the driving force behind a more inclusive society?

-The Master of Disability and Inclusion is deeply connected to the disability industry, the organisations that work within it and the communities they serve.
+The Master of Disability and Inclusion is deeply connected to people with disability, the disability industry, the organisations that work within it and the communities they serve.
 Many of our students have lived experience with disability – either their own or that of someone close to them.
 Our academics are embedded within the field and contribute to research of global significance.
-The Master of Disability and Inclusion is responsive to developments in disability, adopting the values and policies of the United Nations Convention on the Rights of Persons with Disabilities and national and international approaches including the National Disability Insurance Scheme (NDIS) in Australia.
+Our curriculum is highly responsive to contemporary international and national developments in disability legislation, policy, research and practice.
+The values and policies of the United Nations Convention on the Rights of Persons with Disabilities and Australia's national and international approaches including the National Disability Insurance Scheme (NDIS) are firmly embedded within the curriculum.

-The topics youll cover are informed by leading disability theory and practice.
-In fact, the curriculum has been carefully designed to focus on core concepts in disability and inclusion through contemporary theory, government policy and practice; and to critically engage with theory, policy and practice in the context of the lived experiences of people with disabilities.You will have the opportunity to learn about and apply your knowledge in areas including planning and community capacity building
+The topics you will cover are informed by leading disability theory and practice.
+In fact, the curriculum has been carefully designed to focus on core concepts in disability and inclusion through contemporary theory, government policy and practice; and to critically engage with theory, policy and practice in the context of the lived experiences of people with disabilities.
+You will have the opportunity to learn about and apply your knowledge in areas including planning, community capacity building, human rights, responses to disability within a global context, inclusive technology, social determinants of health and research design.

-Projects are anchored to developments and policies within the sector.
+Assessment projects are anchored to developments and policies within the sector.
 You might be challenged to critically analyse recent updates to legislation, government disability planning where you live and work, and international projects that are working to progressively realise the rights embedded in the United Nations Convention on the Rights of Persons with Disabilities.
-If youre currently working in disability or community inclusion, you also have the option of basing your assessment tasks on the work you are doing with people with disabilities, families and communities.
+If you are currently working in disability or community inclusion, you also have the option of basing your assessment tasks on the work you are doing with people with disabilities, families and communities.
 This will enable you to apply your skills to your current practice and have an instant impact on the communities in which you are working.

 The course is also a pathway to further research studies including a PhD.
-It introduces you to important academic skills to enable you to develop and conduct research through the major research project.
-Undertaking the major project, you will use critical research skills that will set you up for further research studies, research roles and other roles working indecision-making, project planning, development and evaluation.
+It introduces you to important academic skills to enable you to develop and conduct research through a major research project.
+Undertaking the major project, you will use critical research skills that will set you up for further research studies, research roles and other roles working in decision-making, project planning, development and evaluation.
 The major project will link you to researchers in the disability field, including senior researchers at Deakin and our research partners in industry and the community, ensuring your research experience contributes to contemporary national and international research of significance.

 A highlight of the course is building relationships with your fellow students and the academic team.
 Students in the Masters of Disability and Inclusion come from a range of disciplines and backgrounds, ensuring your learning experience is vibrant and engaging.
-Our academic staff are nationally and internationally recognised researchers, making them great mentors, as well as teachers.In addition, our partnerships with peak government and non-government organisations engaged in policy development, legislative reform, advocacy and service provision, means the door will be open to professional networks and exciting employment opportunities.
-A constant connection to people with lived experience of disability makes your study experience richer and more relevant.
+Our academic staff are nationally and internationally recognised researchers, making them great mentors, as well as teachers.
+In addition, our partnerships with peak national and international government and non-government organisations engaged in policy development, legislative reform, advocacy and service provision, means the door will be open to professional networks and exciting employment opportunities.
+A constant connection to people with lived experience of disability makes your study experience richer and highly relevant.
 It also allows you to see the world through the eyes of a person with a disability, giving you a real and valuable perspective on inclusion.

 Requirements